AlexAegis/pont/readme.md

 And then it will install every single thing I specified there without assistance.
 In order.

-_"But that could be done by having a single set of applications in an install script, and all my config in a repository"_
+But that could be done by having a single set of applications in an install script, and all my config in a repository, right?

 Yes, but what if you use multiple setups at once?
 Or you'd like to configure just only a few things on a remote server?
 Why would you add your X config to